 What kind of person comes to mind if you were to imagine a Trump supporter?
 Uneducated country folk?
 Gun fetishists?
 Bible thumpers?
 Racist misogynists?
 Weirdos with “MAGA” hats?
 It’s easy to think of them that way because that’s how the left portrays them.

 If I’m being perfectly honest, it feels good to portray Trump supporters that way.
 It makes me feel like I have a moral high ground against them.
 However, I urge you to avoid broadly painting people you disagree with.
-Most of them aren’t really like that, and seeing them as caricaturized versions of themselves stifles legitimate political discussion (and probably also raises your blood pressure).
-Also, the more you caricaturize those you disagree with, the more they feel justified in doing it back.
+Most of them aren’t really like that, and seeing them as caricatures of themselves stifles legitimate political discussion (and probably also raises your blood pressure).
+Also, the more you caricature those you disagree with, the more they feel justified in doing it back.

 Show empathy before arguing with facts